-The additional port flow generated virtually no negative affects on torque (thanks, in part, to the Dual-Plane manifold), however, the horsepower jumped up to nearly 410hp at 5500-rpm.
-But that's with open headers.
-Let's see how much power we can expect if mufflers are installed after the headers.
+Notice that the additional port flow generated virtually no negative affects on torque (thanks, in part, to the Dual-Plane manifold), however, the horsepower jumped to about 380hp at 5500-rpm.
+Improved induction flow also boosted pressure-wave strength in the exhaust system and this further assisted cylinder filling.